forcedotcom/sfdocs-vscode/sfdocs-vscode-extension-pack/README.md

 ### Automatic Cursor AI Rules Setup

-This extension pack automatically sets up the `.cursorrules` file in your workspace, which configures Cursor AI to better assist with Salesforce documentation writing.
+This extension pack automatically sets up and updates the `.cursorrules` file in your workspace, which configures Cursor AI to better assist with Salesforce documentation writing.
 The rules include:

 - **SFDocs-specific workflow guidance** for environment setup and troubleshooting
 - **Common command references** for yarn, git, and validation
 - **Proactive assistance** for detecting setup needs and errors
 - **Best practices** for Salesforce documentation development

-The extension will automatically offer to set up the `.cursorrules` file when you first open a workspace.
+The `.cursorrules` file is automatically created and updated without prompting when you open a salesforcedocs repository in Cursor.
+This ensures you always have the latest AI assistance rules.

 ### Manual Commands